SchoemanClaudia/RiskyQuizness/README.md

 ### Heroku
 - The site was deployed to Heroku as follows:
-  - Log into Heroku or create an account if you don't already have one.
+  - Log into Heroku or create an account if you don't already have one
-  - Click 'New' from the top right of the screen.
+  - Click 'New' from the top right of the screen
-  - Select 'Create new app'.
+  - Select 'Create new app'
-  - Enter a unique application name - select appropriate region.
+  - Enter a unique application name - select appropriate region
   - Click 'Create app'
-  - One the following page, click the 'Settings' tab and scroll to Config Vars.
+  - One the following page, click the 'Settings' tab and scroll to Config Vars
-  - In the KEY input field, enter 'PORT' and in the VALUE input field, enter '8000'.
+  - In the KEY input field, enter 'PORT' and in the VALUE input field, enter '8000'
-  - Click 'Add'.
+  - Click 'Add'
-  - On the same page, scroll down to buildpacks and add two buildpacks.
+  - On the same page, scroll down to buildpacks and add two buildpacks
-  - The ordering for these is heroku/python followed by heroku/nodejs.
+  - The ordering for these is heroku/python followed by heroku/nodejs
-  - At the top of the page, click 'Deploy'.
+  - At the top of the page, click 'Deploy'
-  - Select Github as the deployment method.
+  - Select Github as the deployment method
-  - Search for and select correct repository and click 'Connect'.
+  - Search for and select correct repository and click 'Connect'
   - At the bottom of the same page, select either Automatic Deployment or Manual Deployment
-  - Wait for your site to be deployed.
+  - Wait for your site to be deployed
 - The site was deployed to Heroku, the live link can be found here: https://risky-quizness-c9032af3d3e3.herokuapp.com/

 ### Cloning of the Repository Code locally